Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 The author was born and raised in the heart of Lisbon, in the Bairro Alto neighborhood, and lived there for 26 years before the tourism boom.

-He experienced a dramatic shift in the fabric of the city including his birthplace.
-The tourism explosion wouldn’t have been possible with all the infrastructural transformations which the city undertook for decades.
+He witnessed a dramatic shift in the fabric of the city, including his birthplace.
+The tourism explosion wouldn’t have been possible without all the infrastructural transformations the city underwent for decades.

-The Jardim do Príncipe Real , once unknown to the tourists, was his playground as a child, and later played a fundamental role in his personal relationships, in a time where the tourism in Portugal was mainly in Algarve, and at every corner of Lisbon, you could only hear people speaking Portuguese.
+The Jardim do Príncipe Real, once unknown to tourists, was his playground as a child and later played a fundamental role in his personal relationships, in a time when tourism in Portugal was mainly in Algarve, and at every corner of Lisbon, you could only hear people speaking Portuguese.

-The Miradouro de Santa Catarina was once a place where students would go to hangout, and it was where the author gave his first kiss.
-Today it’s the most popular place to watch the sunset and have a drink among the tourists.
-In a clear sky, it will be hard to find a spot to sit at sunset.
+The Miradouro de Santa Catarina was once a place where students would go to hang out, and it was where the author gave his first kiss.
+Today it’s the most popular place to watch the sunset and have a drink among tourists.
+On a clear day, it’s hard to find a spot to sit at sunset.

-Lisbon isn’t the same, it became part of the international spotlight, beloved by so many, as the author witnessed in his journeys in distant parts of the world.
+Lisbon isn’t the same; it became part of the international spotlight, beloved by so many, as the author witnessed in his journeys to distant parts of the world.

-The city’s fame brought development, pushed it forward, but also lost many of its traditions and became an everyday more expensive city to live in.
+The city’s fame brought development and pushed it forward but also caused it to lose many of its traditions and become an increasingly expensive city to live in.

-For those who visited Lisbon decades ago, when it was unknown by many, and now revisit it, there will always be a taste of nostalgia of a character that was lost in time.
+For those who visited Lisbon decades ago, when it was unknown to many, and now revisit it, there will always be a taste of nostalgia for a character that was lost in time.

-For those who visit Lisbon now for the first time, you will experience a city that was revamped, repopulated and yet still holds its character in many hidden alleys.
+For those visiting Lisbon now for the first time, you will experience a city that was revamped, repopulated, and yet still holds its character in many hidden alleys.